oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/external-property-file-format.md

 ## General{#external-property-file-format--general}

-External property files (see [§3.15.2](#rationale)) conform to a schema distinct from that of the root file.
+External property files (see [sec](#rationale)) conform to a schema distinct from that of the root file.
 External property files contain information that makes it possible for a consumer to determine which properties are contained in the file, to parse their contents, and to associate the external properties with the run to which they belong.

 An external property file **SHALL** contain one or more externalized properties.
 A SARIF consumer **SHALL** treat the value of an externalized property exactly as if it had appeared inline in the root file as the value of the corresponding property.